Zappos/zappos-json/README.md

 ##FAQ##
 ###What Java version does it require?
 The project requires Java 8 and later to compile.
 But, it will run on Java 7.
-On the other hand, the jar file works with Java 7.

 ###Why Zappos JSON is so slow?###
-It's supposed not to.
-Possibly, it is slow for the first time because it does static analysis on your object graph then it generates code, compiles, and loads the generated class file into a memory.
-This process will happen only once for the first time.
+It's not supposed to be.
+Possibly, it is slow during the first run because it does static analysis on your object graph to generate code.
+The code is then compiled and loaded into memory.
+This process will happen only once.
 If you want to speed things up, call `ZapposJson.getInstance().register(className)` before using.

 ###Why Zappos JSON doesn't let developer call constructor directly?###
 Zappos JSON uses byte code manipulation.
-Each instance holds the cache of modified classes with unique name (random name).
-If developer calls the constructor inside the method, the system will crash very soon because of the notorious exception on JVM - "java.lang.OutOfMemoryError: PermGen space"
+Each instance holds the cache of modified classes with a unique name (random name).
+If the developer calls the constructor inside the method, the system will crash because of the notorious exception on JVM - "java.lang.OutOfMemoryError: PermGen space"